 Watch National Archives senior archivist Reginald Washington trace the history of a claim submitted by an African-American congregation.
 Union troops burned their church building to the ground.
 The seven-page petition, part of the National Archives holdings, tells of the rich history of the church and its congregants.

 Black History Month is a special time to bring focus to the history, influence and contributions of black Americans.
-Smithsonian Student Travel offers several tours that help to bring new depth and understanding to black American history and culture:
+EF Explore America offers several tours that help to bring new depth and understanding to black American history and culture:

 D.C. & Williamsburg: A Walk Through African-American History: From the Frederick Douglas National Historic Site to the Anacostia Community Museum, this tour teaches your students the important role African Americans played in our nation’s history.

-New York City: An African American Chronicle: Explore African American history and experience Harlem’s Apollo Theater, the African American Wax Museum, and Sugar Hill – home of Count Basie, Malcolm X, and Ralph Ellison.
+New York City and the Harlem Renaissance: Explore African American history and experience Harlem’s Apollo Theater, the African American Wax Museum, and Sugar Hill – home of Count Basie, Malcolm X, and Ralph Ellison.